bifravst/bifravst/docs/aws/GettingStarted.rst

        This action will create a user with full access rights to the account, and therefore it must only be created in an account dedicated for Bifravst.

 #.
-See the `CDK Getting Started guide <https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html>`_ to configure the AWS CDK.
+Configure the AWS CDK by referring the `CDK Getting Started guide <https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html>`_.

 #.
 As a recommended workflow, use a `direnv <https://direnv.net/>`_ plugin for your shell, which locates the environment variables in a :file:`.envrc` file in the project folder and automatically exports them.

 #.
 Create a new :file:`.envrc` file in the project folder and add the credentials that are provided to you when you create the new user.

 #.
-Also add your preferred region and your AWS account ID (that can be found under `My Account on the AWS console <https://console.aws.amazon.com/billing/home?#/account>`_), to the :file:`.envrc` file, as shown in the following code:
+Add your preferred region and your AWS account ID (that can be found under `My Account on the AWS console <https://console.aws.amazon.com/billing/home?#/account>`_), to the :file:`.envrc` file, as shown in the following code:

     .. code-block:: bash